harlov/generator-spa-ee-angular/README.md

 #generator-cc-angular

->ATDD/TDD of Enterprise AngularJS projects with pleasure.
+>BDD of Enterprise AngularJS projects with pleasure.

 This generator is a fork of [cg-angular](https://github.com/cgross/generator-cg-angular), which is an amazing project!
 It did not perfectly fit to my needs so I improved it for my purposes: